tbreuss/mithril-by-examples/examples/simple-login-form-with-validation-using-bss.md

     - bss@1.2.8
 ---

-Form for user name and email with validation and error messages.
+This example shows a login form with fields for user name and email including validation and displaying of error messages.

 ## JavaScript